-All parts of the plant are poisonous.
+Aconitine as well as Lycaconitine are contained in Aconitum species, which are part of the poisonous buttercup plant family.
+All parts of an aconite plant are poisonous.
 The highest concentration of poison is contained in the root and fresh seeds.

 Aconite effects: Aconite poisoning is said to cause a feeling of wearing a fur or a feather coat.
 Smelling on the flowers is reported as irritating to the nasal mucosae, causing them to swell up.
 The herb in full flower is reported to emit fumes that cause temporary loss of sight.
 (Though I have not made such experiences myself.)
 If ingested, aconite produces an acrid bitter taste.
 It is poisonous to goats and swine, but is said to have stimulating effects on horses.
 Because it makes a horse fiery, horse traders would feed their horses aconite before offering them for sale.